deltafy/handbook/README.md

 There are also frameworks you can utilize for evaluating ideas.
 There is the [ICE framework](https://www.productplan.com/glossary/ice-scoring-model/), Bryan Eisenberg's [TIR framework](https://www.bryaneisenberg.com/3-steps-to-better-prioritization-and-faster-execution/), and many others.
 Once again, it is up to your personal judgment on how you evaluate your ideas.

 At the end of the day, we look at every idea as a set of hypotheses that must be tested.
 Thus, it is not highly necesary to come up with a very comprehensive business plan.

-It is highly important that an idea should not stay untested for too long, and practical uncertainties must be gradually cleared over time.
+It is important that an idea should not stay untested for too long.
+If testing is not possible, uncertainties must be gradually cleared over time.

 ### Product Development